Impact on CSCS applications

 What steps are CSCS taking?

-- Requesting employers and those responsible for site access and card checking procedures to use their discretion towards workers whose cards have expired since mid-March onward.
+- Employers and those responsible for site access and card checking procedures to use their discretion towards workers whose cards have expired since March onward.
+But a worker must always hold the correct card for the job they do on site.

 We are in unprecedented times.
 Employers should expect their workers to hold a valid CSCS card as proof of their training and qualifications.
 However, until COVID-19 is brought under control we are asking the industry to support these temporary measures.